Human Subjects Research Compliance and Education

 - administer training and education.

-For any IRB and regulatory questions or concerns or to request training and/or a quality assurance assessment, please contact Jackson at firstname.lastname@example.org or 410-706-1611.
+For any IRB and regulatory questions or concerns or to request training and/or a quality assurance assessment please contact email@example.com or 410-706-1611.

 When conducting human subjects research at UMSON, you are required to complete:

-- Health Insurance Portability and Accountability Act (HIPAA) trainings
+- Health Insurance Portability and Accountability Act (HIPAA) training:

 - Good Clinical Practice (GCP) training

-Research team members must keep Basic CITI, HIPAA, and GCP completion reports/certificates on file.
+Principal Investigators must keep all CITI PHS, HIPAA, and GCP completion certificates on file for themselves and their research team.
 These records should be placed in appropriate study binders, if applicable.
-Students involved in human subjects research are required to submit completion reports to the principal investigator of the study and to the associate dean of their degree program.
+The ORS does not serve as a repository of certificates for investigators.
+Students involved in human subjects research are required to submit training completion reports to the principal investigator of the study and to the associate dean of their degree program.

 - UMSON Researcher Toolkit: regulatory documents, templates, and checklists